Tomomi37564/Daigaku9029/readme.md

 This repo has a dev container.
 This means if you open it inside a [GitHub Codespace](https://github.com/features/codespaces), or using [VS Code with the remote containers extension](https://code.visualstudio.com/docs/remote/containers), it will be opened inside a container with all the dependencies already installed.

-Trabalho da materia onde precisava criar um jogo com o tema gerenciamento de memoria
+Trabalho da materia Sistema Operacionais onde precisava criar um jogo com o tema gerenciamento de memoria

 Integrantes:
 Ana Laura/